can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 What does perfect blogging experience look like?
 It's when you write the text in your favorite editor, save it, push it to git and it's published.
-And it's when you can just grep your posts to remember something from the past or when you can do buk updates to all the posts with system tools that you're used too and get all changes published at once.
+And it's when you can just grep your posts to remember something from the past or when you can do bulk updates to all the posts with system tools that you're used too and get all changes published at once.

 This was my thought process and this is what became a base of requirements.
-Client should be able to:
+A client should be able to:

 * See new markdown files to publish
 * See modified markdown files to submit changes